ConstantRobotics-Ltd/VOverlay/README.md

 # Overview

 **VOverlay** C++ library provides standard interface for overlaying information on video for different implementations.
-Standard for overlaying information on video used in video processing pipeline interface.
-Video processing pipeline interface understands only interfaces and user can make custom video overlay class implementation depends on situation.
+Hte library does bothing, just provides interface.
+Standard for overlaying information on video used in video streamer interface.
+Video streamer interface understands only interfaces and user can make custom video overlay class implementation depends on situation.
 The **VOverlay** interface provides only one method **overlay(...)** to overlay information on video.
-This method is called by pipelines for each frame of the video.
+This method is called by video streamer for each frame of the video.
 Any implementation may include additional methods depending on the situation.
-The method depends on the [Frame](https://rapidpixel.constantrobotics.com/docs/service-libraries/frame.html) class, which defines the data structure of the video frame (source code included, Apache 2.0 license).
+The library depends on the [Frame](https://rapidpixel.constantrobotics.com/docs/service-libraries/frame.html) class, which defines the data structure of the video frame (source code included, Apache 2.0 license).
 It uses C++17 standard.
 The library is licensed under the **Apache 2.0** license.